 This post will discuss how SVIX works, including how it trades, how its value is established, what it tracks, tax treatment, termination risk, likely liquidity, and performance simulations.

-Volatility Shares’ new -1x Short VIX Futures ETF (ticker: SVIX) started trading Wednesday, March 30th.
-After a gap of four years, volatility traders have access to a -1X leveraged short-term volatility Exchange Traded Fund (ETF).
-SVIX’s Prospectus is located on the SEC Edgar site.
+Volatility Shares’ -1x Short VIX Futures ETF (ticker: SVIX) started trading Wednesday, March 30th, 2022 After a gap of four years, volatility traders regained access to a -1X leveraged short-term volatility Exchange Traded Fund (ETF).
+SVIX’s Prospectus is available on the Volatility Shares site.

-Before we get into the specifics of how SVIX works, I’m disclosing that I am an Advisory Board member and Senior Consultant with Invest In Vol LLC.
-The sponsor of SVIX and UVIX, Volatility Shares LLC, is an affiliate company of Invest In Vol LLC.
-I have a small, minority share in Invest in Vol and Volatility Shares.
-I do not hold management, executive, or operational roles in either of these firms, nor do I give recommendations or investment advice to their clients.
+Before we get into the specifics of how SVIX works, I’m disclosing that I hold a small, minority share in Volatility Shares LLC, the issuer of SVIX.
+Volatility Shares has also issued BITX, ZIVB, ETHU, and UVIX ETFs.
+I do not hold management, executive, or operational roles in Volatility Shares LLC, nor do I give recommendations or investment advice to their clients.
 My analysis of these funds and their associated indexes is my own, is not investment advice, and is based on publicly-available information.

 What’s Different About SVIX?